facelessuser/PyMdown/README.md

                         ${count} when exporting multiple files and using a file pattern.
   --stream, -s          Streaming input. markdown file inputs will be ignored.
+  --settings SETTINGS, -S SETTINGS
+                        Load the settings file from an alternate location.
   --title TITLE, -T TITLE
                         Title for HTML.
   --encoding ENCODING, -e ENCODING